JBernal7/personal-site-jbernal/content/authors/admin/_index.md

 # Welcome to Jessica Bernal's site

 Hi👋, I'm Jessica Bernal,  a **Spanish biologist** with **geomatics, spatial modeling, and environmental law** expertise.
-Passionate about macroecology and habitat suitability modeling, I offer environmental consulting services and co-lead [Hub-Terra](https://www.hub-terra.com/), focusing on innovative solutions for conservation, land management, and natural resource planning.
+Passionate about macroecology and habitat suitability modeling, I offer environmental consulting services and co-lead [Hub-Terra](https://www.hub-terra.com/), focusing on geospatial solutions for conservation, land management, and natural resource planning.

 Explore my research, projects, and publications, and delve into my blog posts and SciComm section for insights on environmental topics in English or Spanish.
 Connect with me on ResearchGate, LinkedIn, and Github, or reach out for inquiries and collaborations.